-- 1. To develop traceable measurement methods to assess the Energy Performance of Buildings (EPB) focussing on the critical parameters acting on the building energy consumption and related to the building envelope, the building services and energy systems and their interaction.
-This should include the selection of suitable sensors/meters and the development of traceable calibration systems under actual operating conditions for sensors of key energy performance parameters in buildings. - 2.
-To evaluate the uncertainty for (i) the total Energy Performance of Buildings (EPB), (ii) the outputs from the Energy Performance of Buildings Directive (EPBD) 2010/31/EU and (iii) output calculations for subsequent EPB standards requirements. - 3.
+- 1. To design a validated and accurate sensor network for traceable measurements of key energy performance parameters in buildings including the; - Selection of parameters: in particular energy use, air and hot water flows, outdoor and indoor environment parameters (temperature, humidity, ventilation rate, lighting, air quality), and occupancy, - Selection of accurate sensors/meters, - o Representativeness of the measurement points - Variability of the actual conditions - Development of traceable calibration systems for sensors of key energy performance parameters in buildings - 2.
+To evaluate the uncertainty, based on the sensor network data, for (i) the total Energy Performance of Buildings (EPB), (ii) the outputs from the Energy Performance of Buildings Directive (EPBD) 2010/31/EU and (iii) output calculations for subsequent EPB standards requirements. - 3.
 To develop validated methods and novel algorithms for determining the energy use of a building in actual climate and occupancy conditions. - 4.
-To contribute to the standards development work of the technical committees CEN/TC 371 and CEN/TC 228 and those associated with the EPBD 2010/31/EU to ensure that the outputs of the project are aligned with their needs, communicated quickly to those developing the standards and to those who will use them, and in a form that can be incorporated into the standards at the earliest opportunity.
+To contribute to the standards development work of the technical committees (CEN TC 371 and CEN TC 228 and those associated with the EPBD 2010/31/EU) to ensure that the outputs of the project are aligned with their needs, communicated quickly to those developing the standards and to those who will use them, and in a form that can be incorporated into the standards at the earliest opportunity.